FloSophoare/learngit/readme.txt

-Git is a version contral system. git is a free system.
+Git is a distributed version contral system. git is a free software.